 So much about life revolves around effective communication.
 As a primary research expert, I am always looking to for ways to motivate others to share.
 You need to understand what makes them comfortable to share.
 I recently read Traci Brown’s book, Persuasion Point: Body Language and Speech for Influence.
-While the book focuses on closing sales deals, the same tactics …
+While the book focuses on closing …

 I am most fascinated by what motivates people to share, and how to figure this out quickly, especially during a telephone conversation where you don’t have the benefit of body language.
 Contrary to what I have been taught: “Do not treat others like you would want to be treated.”
 Treat them the way THEY want to be treated.

 I have applied Johari’s model to classifying those we talk to in the collection process.
 It’s helpful to be aware of their pre-disposition towards sharing versus what they know.
 My classifications are: Egocentric; Deeply Knowledgeable; Intellectual and Helpers.

 Compelligence recently introduced the Compelligence App which is the only competitive and market intelligence software that integrates seamlessly within Salesforce.com.
 It builds off the strengths of Salesforce.com in that it helps sales close more deals since it extends the reach of Salesforce.com to include data from the competitive marketplace.
 Armed with this information at their fingertips, account reps have even more time to sell.

 When you rely solely on the Internet and social media as sources of intelligence, you just have your interpretation of what you think is going on.
 You perpetuate your blind spots, which we all have.
 That’s why I like to engage in conversation with others when I seek information for important things in my life.
 It’s a relief to me that leadership in America is stressing the importance of conversation.
 Perhaps there is some correction from the imbalance and overreliance of digital connections to provide us with the answers we seek in our personal and business lives.